roscopeco/slack-serverless/README.md

 This is a (currently very simple) library that eases development of serverless Slack app and bots.

-Currently, it targets Google Cloud Platform (but is easily generalised), and provides a decorator and some utility functions that make Slack signature verification automatic and help with building responses in a very lightweight fashion.
+Currently, it has support for both AWS and Google Cloud Platform, but is easily generalised.
+It provides a decorator and some utility functions that make Slack signature verification automatic and help with building responses in a very lightweight fashion.

 I will grow it with things I end up needing in my work, but if you have different needs and want to extend the library to support them, then PRs would be gratefully